 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 The Permaculture Yard Class was sponsored by the Civic Garden Center of Greater Cincinnati.
-In our early years on the homestead, we received a lot of our gardening education there, so we were happy to be able to give back by hosting this class.
+We received a lot of our gardening education at the Civic Garden Center in our early years on the homestead.
+Because of that, we were happy to give back by hosting this class.

 It was a hot, sunny day (the rain skipped over us!) and a packed house.
 Everyone was eager to learn and excited to envision how to use the tools we shared on their own suburban homesteads.